magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 * Open the `hello_workflow` workflow and update ???
 * Click SAVE - the workflow will be redployed, including the changes made to the `hello_workflow` breed
 * Check the events stream again
   * `hello_workflow` should now be generating events every second - that's a lot of events!
+Feel free to delete the workflow and stop it running.

 ![](images/screens/v091/events_vampui_hello_workflow_10.png)

 ## Retrieve and filter events using the REST API
-Can do this in brower. you can use `?type=`, `?tag=` or `?value=` to search through events.

-the event API enables you to filter and search for specifc events with specific types, tags or values
+Now we have a lot of events stored we can use the same REST API events endpoint to retrieve them.
+We can search for specifc events and filter for specific types and tags.
+You can try this out in postman or curl by sending a GET request to the `/api/v1/events` endpoint or you could do this in brower. you can use `?type=` or `?tag=` to search through events.